saliherdemk/Deepmind-MeshGraphNets/README.md

 ## Setup

-Some dependencies have been updated, requiring Python 3.7.
-If you use pyenv, it will automatically select the correct version from the .python-version file.
-Once you have done, prepare enviorment and install dependencies.
+Some dependencies have been updated, requiring Python 3.7.10.
+Change the local Python version with [pyenv](https://github.com/pyenv/pyenv) to the value inside the .python-version file.
+Once you have done this, prepare the environment and install the dependencies.

 ```
 python -m venv .venv